HELIOS APP (Viking Centro App)

 Throughout the user journey, the focus is on delivering a clean and intuitive experience, ensuring users do not feel anxious or lost.

-Using techniques such as Unmoderated Remote Testing, among others, the selected users successfully performed the planned actions for various end goals, leading to the application being defined as:
+Using techniques such as Unmoderated Remote Testing, among others, most of the selected users (87%) successfully performed the planned actions for various end goals, leading to the app being defined as:

 ‘perfect for the purposes for which it is intended’